 Thematic relevance, which must correspond to the interests and cognitive capabilities of the target audience.

-Possible pedagogical gains, from basic coordination skills to the acquisition of perseverance and strategy habits.
+The possible pedagogical gains, from basic coordination skills to the acquisition of perseverance and strategy habits.

 Why choose the right Puzzle?